armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/example-policies.md

 - This policy requires that a set of annotations have been applied to any manifests that are being deployed.
 Specifically the annotations 'app' and 'owner' must have been applied. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/deployManifest.md" >}} )

-- This policy requires prevents exposing a set of ports that are unencrypted buy have encrypted alternatives.
+- This policy prevents exposing a set of ports that are unencrypted buy have encrypted alternatives.
 Specifically this policy prevents exposing HTTP, FTP, TELNET, POP3, NNTP, IMAP, LDAP, and SMTP from a pod, deployment, or replicaset. ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/deployManifest.md" >}} )

 - This policy checks whether or not the image being approved is on a list of imaged that are approved for deployment.
 The list of what images are approved must seperately be uploaded to the OPA data document ({{< linkWithTitle "docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/deployManifest.md" >}} )